radicalrabbit/k8s-ansible/README.md

 ```
 $ ansible-playbook setup_master_node.yml --ask-pass
 ```

+## Install the k8s slave node(s)
-* After the master node setup has finished, run the subsequent command to set up the k8s slave nodes.
+After the master node setup has finished, run the subsequent command to set up the k8s slave node(s).
 ```
 $ ansible-playbook setup_worker_nodes.yml --ask-pass
 ```
-* Once the workers have joined the cluster, run the following command to check the status of the worker nodes.
+Once the nodes have joined the cluster, run the following command to check the status of the respective slave nodes.
 ```
 $ kubectl get nodes
 ```